Syriamanal/PocketEssentials/ReadMe_ChangeLog.txt

 ==============================================================================================

 What's New:
+  - 3.6.4 Alpha ( 2013/12/28 )
+      - Added Multi-Protection
+         (/protect, /protect set [Protection ID] , /unprotect [Protection ID])
+      - Fixed some GroupManager Group(Rank) time limit bugs
+      - Now disk space will be free if you move someone to Default group forever
+      - Added alias to /swspawn for the command /setwspawn
+      - Fixed the iControlU help text
+      - Fixed WorldSpawn module not loading
+      - Added /spawn to default commands for GroupManager
   - 3.6.3 Beta ( 2013/12/22 )
       - Added World Spawn Changer ( /setwspawn ), suggested by iksasu on Github(issue 1)
       - Fixed the bugs(Github issue 3 and 5) reported by iksasu.